ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ![image](https://user-images.githubusercontent.com/11030143/154282016-fd4147f7-bc84-4c75-bfb0-7d751dc3d3de.png)

-Rather than accepting the default(C:Files-4.1.2) you should click on the browse button and create a directory C:-4.2.1 this will allow you to install packages without having administrator privileges.Once you have changed the folder just click **Next**
+Rather than accepting the default(C:Files-4.1.2) you should click on the browse button and create a directory C:-4.2.1 this will allow you to install packages without having administrator privileges.
+Once you have changed the folder just click **Next**

 - In the menu "Selectcomponents"simplydeselect/untickthe64-bitfiles.Click